The promise ring explained

 The meaning behind the ring

-- Many parents and children are using promise rings to open a dialog about purity, whether that means maintaining sexual chastity or abstaining from drugs or alcohol.
+- Pledge of abstinence.
+Many parents and children are using promise rings to open a dialog about purity, whether that means maintaining sexual chastity or abstaining from drugs or alcohol.
 The ring serves as a reminder of the family’s values and their importance.

-- This is your childhood split-heart BFF necklace taken to the next level.
+- Friendship forever.
+This is your childhood split-heart BFF necklace taken to the next level.
 It’s a more mature way of marking a special bond with a friend.

 The etiquette of the promise ring